May. 7, 2019

 Featured on the Today Show, one young high school girl, Alexandra Marschall, had high hopes when she found that perfect dress online for a discounted rate.
 However, when she received the dress it was in pieces and the beading was actually left in a separate bag!

 Alexandra was expected to sew her own prom dress together. . . just two weeks before the prom.
 So if you’re not into a DIY prom dress and don’t want a cheap knock-off, then stay away from scammer prom dress sites.

 What Mac Duggal is Doing to Stop Counterfeit Prom Dress Scams

 On a daily basis, Mac Duggal sends Google requests to remove links to the webpages of counterfeiters that use copyright infringing photos of our dresses.
-Within the industry we are the leader in Google takedown requests.
+Within the industry, we are the leader in Google takedown requests.
 During the past year, our efforts have led to the removal of over 15,000 webpages from Google’s index.
-These webpages were on found on over 500 websites that have copied Mac Duggal photography with the intent of scamming consumers.
+These webpages were found on over 500 websites that have copied Mac Duggal photography with the intent of scamming consumers.
 One of Mac Duggal’s top priorities is to protect the women and young girls who assume they are buying a designer Mac Duggal dress from getting ripped off.
 We’ve also created a Counterfeit Prom Dress Nightmares page to increase awareness of how frequently teenage girls are being victimized.